Koenkk/zigbee2mqtt.io/information/mqtt_topics_and_message_structure.md

 * To end devices : normal line
 * To and between coordinator and routers : heavy line for active routes or thin line for no active routes

+To request a networkmap with routes use `zigbee2mqtt/bridge/networkmap/routes` as topic.

 ## zigbee2mqtt/bridge/group/[friendly_name]/(add|remove|remove_all)
 See [Groups](groups.md)